-Lessons from your Grandchildren: Grandkids have a lot to teach their Grandparents, so get close, give them a chance and see what you can learn!
+Life Lessons from Children: Kids have so much to teach us, and Grandkids have a lot to teach their Grandparents!
+Get close, give them a chance and see what you can learn!

 Grandparents: You can learn important lessons from your Grandchildren!